kuzzleio/documentation/src/api/1/controller-memory-storage/randomkey/index.md

 ## Response

-Return one of the database key, at random.
+Returns one of the database key, at random.

 ```javascript
 {